udevsio/roadmap/DevOps/roadmap_devOps.md

   - Proxy a port of the service to the domain (test.roadmap.udevs.io)
   - Generate ssl certificate for this domain
   - Track the access logs
+  - Delete certificate and stop your web server

 ##  #5 - Containerinzation